Alexander Pirovskih: Biography

-In 1997 he bought a broken Volga with clean documents on the cheap, decided to hijack the same car, removing the numbers and using it as a personal vehicle.
+In 1997 he bought a broken Volga with clean documents on the cheap, and decided to hijack the same car, removing the numbers and using it as a personal vehicle.
 One summer day, he got into a passing car and shot the driver Margaryan with an improvised gun, driving the body out of town.
 There he cut off the body's head and hands, burying them in a sand quarry, and then dumped the body in a reservoir.
-Thus, Pirovskih took control of the Volga, but decided to sell it after some time.
+Thus, Pirovskih took control of the Volga but decided to sell it after some time.
 He still did not quit the shuttle trading business, because he believed that the status of a merchant added more respect in the eyes of others.
 During one of his trips to Novosibirsk, he met Elena Gerasimova, a mother of two children, who also traded in the market.
 He introduced himself to her as a hero from the war in Afghanistan and a participant in the "Cotton Case" in the group of Telman Gdlyan and Nikolai Ivanov.
 After some time, they were formally married.
 Pirovskih decided to lay hold of all the apartments of his new wife's relatives.
 Also, his wife's cousin Andrei Bannikov, who was registered in the apartment of Elena's mother, soon returned from prison to Chelyabinsk, but Pirovskih was not going to give up his plans.
 He was going to sell the apartments under the pretext of moving to the Krasnodar Krai, into one big house, and would then kill everyone.
 However, Gerasimova's relatives refused to move.

 In February 1999, at the suggestion of Pirovskih, Gerasimova invited Andrei Bannikov to visit her.
 After a joint gathering, Bannikov, in a state of extreme intoxication, volunteered to join Pirovskih at his work.
 At DK Metallurgov, Alexander tore off the board from a bench and struck several crushing blows on Bannikov's head, killing him on the spot.
 After returning home, he confessed everything to his wife and persuaded her not to hand him over to his friends, members of local criminal groups.

-Not wanting to further address the issue with the apartments, Pirovskih decided to sell only his wife's apartment, whom supported her husband's idea of moving to the Krasnodar Krai.
+Not wanting to further address the issue with the apartments, Pirovskih decided to sell only his wife's apartment, who supported her husband's idea of moving to the Krasnodar Krai.
 After the sale of the apartment, Gerasimova and her sons from the first marriage, Aleksey and Egor, loaded the things onto a rented truck and drove to the village of Tukbayevo, Sosnovsky District.
-There, on October 30, 1999, Alexander killed all three of them in cold blood, and threw the bodies into an abandoned mine shaft.
-The loot from the triple murder was worth $4,279 dollars.
+There, on October 30, 1999, Pirovskih killed all three of them in cold blood and threw the bodies into an abandoned mine shaft.
+The triple murder netted Pirovskih $4,279 dollars.